kkenohh/personal-projects/brainstorm.md

 * AI
 * ML
 * Hardware / Software interface?
 Not really a fan of it, but I could definitely use the practice

+---
+# Project #1
+I'm going to make the app for Sony cameras.
+All the other apps in the app store suck and it will be much more convenient for myself to use an app instead of transferring photos via a cable.

+Since I have absolutely no idea where to start, I've asked ChatGPT where to start.
+I'm not sure if this is frowned upon or not.

+### Journal
+#### _9/18/2024_
+This is the start date of my project.